moeffju/iron-blogger/README.md

     `pip install -r requirements.txt`

-    You will also need to install `ledger` and `mutt`, preferably using your distro's package manager.
+    You will also need to install `ledger` (version 2.x) and `mutt`, preferably using your distro's package manager.
 For Debian, simply use `apt-get install ledger mutt`.
+    You can find build ledger from [the source tarball on GitHub](https://github.com/downloads/ledger/ledger/ledger-2.6.3.tar.gz).

 ## Configuration